HL7/cql/input/pages/05-languagesemantics.md

 The core issue being addressed is the proper handling of temporal comparisons in the presence of varying degrees of certainty about the time at which events occur.
 For example, a measure is looking for the occurrence of a particular procedure within two years of the measurement start date, but an EHR records that a qualifying procedure occurred in a given year, not the month or day of the occurrence.
 In this scenario, the EHR must be allowed to provide as much information as it accurately has, but must not be required to provide information that is not known.
 This requirement means that the record will contain a date and time value, but specified only to the year precision.
 If the semantics for timing comparison do not take this possibility into account, the resulting comparisons may yield incorrect results.

 In general, the approach taken by CQL formally defines the notion of _uncertainty_ to specify the semantics for date and time comparisons, and all the operations that rely on them.
-In particular, the approach described here applies to operators defined for the [.id]#Date#, [.id]#DateTime#, and [.id]#Time# types, the only difference between them being the precisions that must be considered.
+In particular, the approach described here applies to operators defined for the <span class="id">Date</span>, <span class="id">DateTime</span>, and <span class="id">Time</span> types, the only difference between them being the precisions that must be considered.
 Note that the concept of uncertainty is not exposed directly in CQL or in ELM, but is defined as an implementation detail.
 This approach is deliberate and is taken to achieve the intuitively correct semantics without exposing the complexity involved to CQL authors and developers.

 The discussion here begins by formally defining uncertainty and the semantics of operations involving uncertainty.
 The calculation of duration between imprecise dates is then discussed in terms of uncertainty, and then the CQL timing phrases are all defined in terms of either date and time comparison, or duration calculation.
 The discussion concludes with some notes on implementation of these semantics within an engine or translated environment.